10 min

 PII (Personal Identifiable Information) stands for personally identifiable information, which refers to information that can identify a person either alone or in combination with other data.

-What is personal information?
+What is Personal Data?

 What is the distinction between PII and personal information?

-Sensitive personal information is data that can be directly used to identify a specific individual.
-They are usually specific identifiers, such as first and last name, or are only associated with one specific individual, such as a passport number or credit card number.
-Moreover, sensitive personal information requires special care, as there is a risk of personal harm if it is compromised or misused.
+Sensitive personal information is data that can be used directly to identify a specific person.
+It usually consists of specific identifiers, such as a name, or is linked to only one specific person, like a passport number or a credit card number.
+Furthermore, sensitive personal information requires special care because there is a risk of personal harm if it is breached or misused.
 Examples of such harm include crimes or public humiliation.
-According to many privacy laws, sensitive personal information includes information such as name, home address, passport number, face photo, credit card number, fingerprints and medical records.

-What is related data?
+What is Related Data?

-What is non-personal data?
+What is Non-Personal Data?

-Information that does not identify a person.
-These are data about a person or his activities that cannot be used to uniquely identify him.They can be quite general, anonymized or de-identified.Examples of non-personally identifiable information include partially or completely masked IP addresses, aggregated statistics from a large group of people, encrypted information, and sometimes cookies or device identifiers.
+This data relates to a person or their activities but cannot be used to uniquely identify them.
+It can be quite general, anonymized, or de-identified.
+Examples of non-personal data include partially or completely masked IP addresses, aggregated statistics from a large group of people, encrypted information, and sometimes even cookies or device identifiers.

 What are the definitions of PII?